Gluten-Free Tabbouleh Made with Quinoa

 Transfer the quinoa to a medium saucepan and add enough water to cover the quinoa by at least 1 ½ inches.
 Set the pot on the stove over high heat and bring to a boil.
 When the water boils, drop the heat until it simmers vigorously.
 Simmer until it is tender, about 15 minutes.
 Pour into a colander and leave to drain in the sink for a few minutes.

 Transfer quinoa to a large bowl and add the cucumber, tomatoes, parsley, mint, olive oil, lemon juice, lemon zest, and 1/2 teaspoon of salt.
 Stir well, taste, and add more salt if needed.
 Add the crumbled feta and stir gently just to combine.
+Scatter the pecans over the top.

 Serve warm or at room temperature.